CartoDB/carto-vl/docs/guides/06-aggregations.md

 ```

 **Note:**
-Notice how you can also use a convention to name your "viewport-related" variables, for example, with a `v_` prefix.
+Notice how you can also use a convention to name your "viewport-related" variables, for example with a `v_` prefix.

 As a check, show the new variable values in the console, which will be updated as you move the map:
 ```js